Why the numbers on a dartboard are arranged the way they are is a question that is frequently asked.

-I wrote to the Daily Mirror requesting to see their archive and the original article with reply however I was told the archive on this was no longer available.
-To my knowledge this is the original source stating Brian Gamlin was the person who evented the dartboard numbering system however with mo further information can he truly be credited inventing the dartboard numbering system?
+I wrote to the Daily Mirror requesting to see their archive and the original article with the reply, however, I was told the archive on this was no longer available.
+To my knowledge this is the original source stating Brian Gamlin was the person who invented the dartboard numbering system however with no further information can he truly be credited inventing the dartboard numbering system?

-The Bury Times placed an article in their newspaper regarding Brian asking if any decedents or relatives of Brian lived within the area, no reply came.
+The Bury Times placed an article in their newspaper regarding Brian asking if any descendants or relatives of Brian lived within the area, no reply came.
 This is not to say he didn't exist, as some reports say that Brian was also attached to a travelling circus and may have missed the census at the time.....
-However this may be one mystery that remains unsolved.
+However, this may be one mystery that remains unsolved.

 “Thomas William Buckle invented the modern dartboard in 1913.”
 Thomas Edward Buckle said in a statement made in his 1992 statement in Darts World Magazine (issue 234).

-Thomas William Buckle (Pictured Right) lived in Dewsbury, Yorkshire and was a wire maker wire-worker by trade It si said he took a London Fives Board, increases the number of segments to twenty, thereby creating the numbering sequence we know today and inventing the Yorkshire Board.
+Thomas William Buckle (Pictured Right) lived in Dewsbury, Yorkshire and was a wire maker wire-worker by trade It is said he took a London Fives Board increased the number of segments to twenty, thereby creating the numbering sequence we know today and inventing the Yorkshire Dartboard.

 Picture Thomas William Buckle - Dr Patrick Chaplin Darts Archive - Used with permission